William9923/hook-the-git/README.md

 In this repo, there are 4 hooks that I implemented for Golang (could be used for other programming languange too):
 - pre-commit: Used to apply gofmt & goimports before committing the code.
 - commit-msg: Used to check the format of commit message before commit.
 Will fail if not suitable from predetermined template
 - pre-push: Used to check with unit test before pushing items into remote repo.
-But, will pass if commit message contains WIP (work in progress)
+But, will pass if commit message contains WIP (work in progress).
+Also, prevent from accidental push to master.
 - post-checkout: Used to perform dependencies check (vendor, etc) when switching branch.

 ## Prerequisites